techtolentino/techtolentino.github.io/about.md

 ---
 layout: default
 title: About
-subtitle: It's about us, not me
+subtitle: I'm all about them
 ---

 #### Former life